 Koh Ta Kiev is a small island off the southern coast of Ream National Park, close to the Vietnamese border.
 It’s one of the most untouched islands in Cambodia and remains a generally well-kept secret even among backpackers.

-The jungle on the island is full of flora and fauna for nature lovers to enjoy on short treks while the beaches are isolated and perfect for sunbathing or swimming.
-Water sports are also popular here, and you’ll find plenty of opportunities for snorkelling, kayaking, cliff jumping, and boating.
+The jungle on the island is full of flora and fauna for nature lovers to enjoy on short treks, while the beaches are isolated and perfect for sunbathing or swimming.
+Water sports are also popular here, and you’ll find plenty of opportunities for snorkeling, kayaking, cliff jumping, and boating.

 Where to stay in Koh Ta Kiev